-PROCEDURES IF AN ACCOMMODATION REQUEST IS MADE:
+2.13 PROCEDURES IF A REQUEST FOR ACCOMMODATION IS MADE

-1. The Director of Human Resources or a Human Resources representative should be notified about the request.

-2. A Human Resources representative will meet with the requestor, document the information provided, and explain the process to the person requesting the accommodation as part of the interactive process

-3. If there are financial considerations to the accommodation, the Human Resources Director will take the necessary steps to obtain quotes for the work.

-4. After the quotes are received, the Director of Human Resources in conjunction with the Director of Finance will meet to discuss the request and whether a reasonable accommodation can be made.

-5. The Human Resources Director or other Human Resources representative will contact the requestor to inform them of the decision.
+- 1. The Director of Human Resources or a Human Resources representative should be notified about the request. - 2.
+A Human Resources representative will meet with the requestor, document the information provided, and explain the process to the person requesting the accommodation as part of the interactive process.
+The Human Resources representative may ask the employee to provide supporting documentation from the employee's health care provider regarding the disability. - 3.
+If there are financial considerations to the accommodation, the Human Resources Director will take the necessary steps to obtain quotes for the work. - 4.
+After the quotes are received, the Director of Human Resources in conjunction with the Associate Executive Director of Business and Finance will meet to discuss the request and whether a reasonable accommodation can be made. - 5.
+The Human Resources Director or other Human Resources representative will contact the requestor to inform them of the decision.